 The International Congress for Integrative Developmental Cognitive Neuroscience

 Each year the conference focuses on a new topic within the field.
-This year’s theme will focus on neuroimaging approaches with rodent and nonhuman primate models intended to expose possible neural mechanisms of developmental neuroimaging findings.
+This year’s theme will focus on neuroimaging techniques used to understand age related changes in brain structure and function.

 The Teenage Brain in the Media!